brianloveswords/restfulresource/README.md

 Installing
 ==========

-Check out this guy into your `/sites/all/modules directory`, head over to http://your-site/admin/build/modules and turn it on.
+Check out this guy into your `/sites/all/modules` directory, head over to http://your-site/admin/build/modules and turn it on.